aalteirac/syncUsers/readme.md

   node index.js updatelic --tableau_groups="tableau_creator,tableau_viewer" --siteRole=Unlicensed --authSetting="OpenID"

+Note: if a user belongs to multiple groups designated in \-\-tableau_groups, it will be updated multiple times, not optimal but not a problem.
+Will be fixed later on...

 \-\-FORCE (Optional, default is "false")
 - Disable confirmation, be sure of what you're doing :-)